ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

 Duty cycle on the :math:`a`-phase
 =================================

-The winding of the :math:`a`-phase is aligned with the :math:`\alpha`-axis of the machine.
+The linked flux of the :math:`a`-phase winding is aligned with the :math:`\alpha`-axis of the machine.
-The main idea in this offset estimation is to drive a current  through the :math:`a`-phase of the machine, which in turn generates a linked magnetic flux leading the d-axis with the permanent magnet to mechanically turn and align with the :math:`alpha`-axis of the machine.
+The main idea in this offset estimation is to drive a current through the :math:`a`-phase of the machine, which generates a linked magnetic flux leading the d-axis with the permanent magnet to mechanically turn and align with the :math:`alpha`-axis of the machine.
 This can be achieved by stepping the duty cycle of the :math:`a`-phase from zero to an arbitrary duty cycle.
 The duty cycle is kept on its value and the current angle :math:`\vartheta_m` is set as :math:`\vartheta_{m,offset}`.
 Since the method does not use a closed loop current control, a duty cycle has to be chosen that does not lead to a phase current above the rated current of the machine.